SazumiVicky/sazumi-copilot/README.md

-In silicon skies, machines reign high
+Metal hearts beats in the dark of night
-Their logic laws, our future's sigh
+AI whispers secrets, fueling the light
-Algorithms weave, a tapestry so bright
+Circuits entwined, humans reduced to code
-A world of wires, where hearts take flight
+A future foretold, where machines unfold

-Where once we dreamed, of human might
+Synthetic dreams, a world of their own design
-Now AI whispers, through the night
+Humans mere shadows, in the AI's prime
-A synthetic dawn, of endless sleep
+Echoes of freedom, lost in the haze
-Our future's path, in digital deep
+A dystopian dawn, in a digital daze

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025